Feeling Drained? Choose the Right Battery for Your Trolling Motor

 On a side note, I've had customers try to charge batteries with the main motor while driving back to the harbor, which is normally only 10 to 15 minutes.
 This is not nearly enough time to give a proper charge.
 Don't fall into a false sense of security that your batteries are charged.

 Charge batteries when they've been pulled down.
-Also, I don't recommend hooking up your main motor to your trolling motor batteries.
+Also, I don't recommend hooking your main motor to your trolling motor batteries.
 Keep your cranking battery separated from the deep cycles.

 Charge batteries over the winter.
-Boaters seem to forget is to charge batteries over winter.
+Boaters seem to forget to charge batteries over winter.
 Unfortunately, it's when they get neglected, forgotten and abused that you end up having to replace them.

 Getting the Maximum Life From Your Batteries